zencart/documentation/content/user/shipping/zones.md

 ---
-title: Zones Setup
+title: Zones Module Setup
 description: How to price shipping by destination zone
 category: shipping
 weight: 10
 ---

-By default, the module comes with support for 3 zones.
+By default, the Zones shipping module comes with support for 3 zones.
 This can be easily altered with a coding change by editing the Zones Shipping Module file (If you make this change and your Zones module is already installed/active, you'll need to record your settings, click Remove, click Install, and re-enter all your settings.
 Otherwise your change will have peculiar visual side-effects).

 `includes/modules/shipping/zones.php`